kristiand00/dlookup/README.md

 A terminal-based application built with Go and Bubble Tea for performing various DNS lookups (NSLOOKUP, DIG) and WHOIS queries in an interactive, tabbed interface.

 ![Screenshot Placeholder](https://via.placeholder.com/800x400.png/282a36/e0e0e0?text=Add+Screenshot+Here)
-*(Suggestion: Replace the placeholder above with an actual screenshot or GIF of the application)*

 ## Features